|

 92.

-photo.
-It was customary for someone to hold the photo up for his
+customary for guests to hold photos for his

 viewing.